Skip to content

 Invitation

-The organizing committee cordially invites you to attend the 2nd French-Polish Chemistry Congress, which will be held in Montpellier, France on 28-31 August 2023.
+The organizing committee cordially invites you to attend the 3rd French-Polish Chemistry Congress, which will be held in Paris, France on 1st-4th July 2026.

 The program includes lectures of notable French and Polish chemists.
 Important contribution will be also given by PhD and MSc students.

-2nd French-Polish Chemistry Congress will bring together junior and experienced scientists.
-Keynote lectures will be delivered by prominent speakers: Prof. Artur Ciesielski, Prof. Karol Grela, Prof. Teofil Jesionowski, Prof. Guillaume Maurin, Prof. Miłosz Pawlicki and Dr. Sebastien Ulrich.
+3rd French-Polish Chemistry Congress will bring together junior and experienced scientists.
+Special lectures will be delivered by prominent speakers Prof. Krzysztof Matyjaszewski and Prof. Paweł Kulesza.
+The plenary lectures will be delivered by: Prof. Bruno Ameduri, Prof. Artur Ciesielski, Prof. Teofil Jesionowski, Prof. Ewa Mijowska, Prof. Jean-Francois Nierengarten and Prof. Miłosz Pawlicki.

 Short history of Assises Franco-Polonaises de Chimie